 Due to a planned refurbishment of the centre the club then moved to Westfield's Youth Centre and via several interim homes before seeing in the new millenium back at the Whaddon Community Centre.

 In 2006 CWLC were forced to leave Whaddon Community Centre once more and the membership moved to the Lansdown Industrial Estate and on to the Alstone Industrial Estate ten years later.

 Since the 1980's Cheltenham Weightlifting Club has been run by Richard Parker, cousin of early member Roger Newman, and in 2003 Matthew Parker joined the list of family members to be involved with CWLC.

-Cheltenham Weightlifting Club sessions are run on a non-profit basis and proceeds are returned to the club for the benefit of the members, and promotion of the sport of Powerlifting.
+Cheltenham Weightlifting Club sessions are run at a highly discounted rate for the benefit of the members, and promotion of the sport of Powerlifting.